AnyChart/docs.anychart.com/Stock_Charts/Chart_Plots.md

 ### Title

-Each plot can have a separate title which is set and configured using the {api:anychart.core.stock.Plot#title}title(){api}.
-Here is a sample of a chart with titles enabled and configured for plots:
+Each plot can have a separate title, which is set and configured using the {api:anychart.core.stock.Plot#title}title(){api} method.

+Here is a sample of a chart with three plots.
+Titles of the first two plots are enabled and configured, and the third one has default settings (no title):

 {sample}STOCK\_Plots\_05{sample}